lschierer/App-Schierer-HPFan/README.md

 ### Additional Dependencies

 * You will need [graphviz], which is used to generate some of the svg files.
+* You will need libxml2, which is used to parse the Gramps export.

 ## COPYRIGHT AND LICENCE